 Of course one will definitely leave the estate without a degustation of the wines.

 There are more than 100 wine chateaux in Saint-Émilion, and each chateau will offer its own private tour.
-There is no way one can explore even a fraction of them, and the entire wine region covers an area of more than Its 54 km2.
+There is no way one can explore even a fraction of them, and the entire wine region covers an area of more than 54 km².

-The terrain (terroir) of Saint-Émilion is incredibly varied, with a mix of limestone, clay, and gravel soils spread across the region's rolling hills and plateaus.
+The terroir of Saint-Émilion is incredibly varied, with a mix of limestone, clay, and gravel soils spread across the region's rolling hills and plateaus.
 The limestone plateau, in particular, is the most prestigious part of the vineyard area, providing excellent drainage and the ability to retain moisture, which is ideal for vine growth.
 The diversity of the soils contributes to the complexity and richness of the wines.

 The vineyards of Saint-Émilion are still managed with a deep respect for tradition, although many estates also incorporate modern and sustainable practices.
 Hand-harvesting is still common, ensuring that only the best grapes are selected.
 All these add into the cultural heritage of the city and its wine-making practice.